anthonyvscode/anthonyvscode.github.com/_posts/2011-01-11-using-amazon-s3-cloudfront-to-distribute-your-private-files.md

 ---
-title: "Using Amazon S3 & Cloudfront To distribute your private files"
+title: "Using Amazon S3 and Cloudfront to distribute your private files"
 date: 2011-01-11
 layout: post
 ---